northvolt/ml-intern-task/README.md

 ## Task 2

+You've been given a saved TensorFlow network with ReLU activations.
+Your task is now to convert these activations to Linear activations.
 Open the jupyter notebook and follow the instructions.
 Good luck!